Joaopmoliveira/CuranSDK/Curan/libraries/realtimekernel/README.md

 }
 ```

+Notice that we must specify three descriptors for each field of a message, the name, which will be used to generate methods as classes with it, a type, which controls how large the underlying type is, and the size which controls if the variable is an array or a scalar in memory.

-This file will be converted into two files, each called header_creator.h and header_acessor.h.
+From this file, two extra files will be produced, called header_creator.h and header_acessor.h.
 The header_creator.h file contains a class, called SharedMemoryCreator which creates the shared blob of memory, called "my_custom_name" with the necessary size to contains both the gps readings and the camera readings, i.e. in our example the size of the shared memory is 40000 (size of image in bytes) + 4 (size of counter of camera because an int is four bytes) + 4 (size of counter of gps because an int is four bytes) + 8 * 3 * 3 (size of a double in bytes multiplies by the number of scalars in each measurment of the gps multiplied by the number of measurments of the gps) = 40080 bytes in total

 The header_acessor.h file contains a class which acesses the shared memory created in the header_creator.h header file.

 Both files contain the extra following classes

 1. The gps reading with the proper size
 ```cpp